Samagra-Development/Samagra-Website/src/pages/team/index.md

       foreign education and skill development in South Asian Markets.

       A strong motivation to drive impact at the grassroots across a comprehensive range of development markers, combined with a deep-rooted interest for first-principle based problem solving, brought him to Samagra.
-Currently, he is part of the KONNECT team in Odisha.
+Vijeeth is the Program Coordinator of the KONNECT team in Odisha and manages its daily operations.
     image: /img/vijeeth-website.jpg
     linkedInProfile: https://www.linkedin.com/in/vijeeth-srinivas-756873148/
     name: Vijeeth Srinivas